NordicSemiconductor/asset-tracker-cloud-memfault-azure-js/features/UpdateHardwareRevision.feature.md

 ## Update the Thing shadow of the device

-Given I update the Thing reported shadow to
+Given the device updates its reported state to

 ```
 {